3 DIY Pore-Reducing Masks to Cleanse and Refine Skin

 Advice for Sensitive Skin

-If you are at all concerned about skin reactions, to this simple test: Prepare mask according to directions.
+If you are at all concerned about skin reactions, do this simple test: Prepare mask according to directions.
 Apply a small amount either behind your ear or to the inside of your elbow.
 Allow to dry and leave in place for an hour.
 Meanwhile, place the remainder of the mask in the refrigerator overnight.
 If you have no adverse reaction by morning, apply mask to face.
 Better safe than sorry!

-Egg Whites and Lemon Mask
+1. Egg White and Lemon Mask

 This mask combines an egg white, which is wonderful for tightening and minimizing the appearance of your pores, and a teaspoon of fresh lemon juice.
 You should not use this mask if you are allergic to eggs.